nilearn/nilearn/doc/manipulating_visualizing/manipulating_images.rst

 .. _mask_4d_2_3d:

-From 4D nifti images to 2D data arrays
+From 4D Nifti images to 2D data arrays
 --------------------------------------

 fMRI data is usually represented as a 4D block of data: 3 spatial dimensions and one time dimension.
 In practice, we are usually interested in working on the voxel time-series in the brain.
-It is thus convenient to apply a brain mask in order to translate the 4D brain images representation into a compressed 2D data representation, `voxel` **x** `time`, as depicted below:
+It is thus convenient to apply a brain mask in order to convert the 4D brain images representation into a restructured 2D data representation, `voxel` **x** `time`, as depicted below:

 .. image:: ../images/masking.jpg